sergiosja/AdventOfCode/2020/Day 3/README.md

 ## The solution
 For part 1, go through the list diagnally by increasing the position by 3 and mod the length of the area.
 If the current char in the list is a '#', increase the counter.
 Simple, O(n)

 For part 2, do the exact same thing, but check all the routes by putting their increase-by-amount in a list, as well as their values.
-When done, use reduce to multiply them together. *Techincally* O(n*j) but since j is only 4 it will really be O(n)
+When done, use reduce to multiply them together. *Techincally* O(n\*j)